crystal-lang/rfcs/text/0014-cancelable-timers.md

 # Rationale

-The complexity of a cancelable timer over a simple sleep is that the cancelation leads to synchronization issues.
+The complexity of a cancelable timer over a simple sleep is that the cancellation leads to synchronization issues.
 For example, multiple threads may try to cancel a timeout at the same time while another thread is trying to process the expired timer, and only one of these shall resume the fiber.
 We also need to report